gwu-libraries/batch-loader/README.md

 ## Specification of CSV
+Note: Currently, the batch loader can only load files with .pdf extension

 - The first row must contain the field names.
 The ordering of the columns does not matter.
+The batch loader will choke if there are spaces after the field names.
+Any field names that are not recognized by GWSS will be ignored (note: no error message will be output, and remaining data will be loaded).
 - Multiple numbered columns can be used to represent multiple-valued fields.
 For example, if there are multiple authors, then add columns called `creator2`, `creator3`, etc.
+- The bulk loader doesn't handle diacritics and certain special characters well.
+It will fail to load any spreadsheet with these characters.
+These characters can be added back in the GWSS manual editor (via the web admin UI).
 - Field values are as per the table below:  (Note: more to be added soon)

 |Field Name|Required?|Label in GWSS UI (if different)|Notes|